Psykotikism/Mutant_Tanks/README.md

 ### Configuration
 1. How do I enable the custom configurations features?

-Set `st_configenable` to 1.
+Set `Enable Custom Configs` to 1.

 2. How do I tell the plugin to only create certain custom config files?

-Set the values in `st_configcreate`.
+Set the values in `Create Config Types`.

 Examples:

 ```
-st_configcreate "123" // Creates the folders and config files for each difficulty, map, and game mode.
+"Create Config Types" "123" // Creates the folders and config files for each difficulty, map, and game mode.
-st_configcreate "4" // Creates the folder and config files for each day.
+"Create Config Types" "4" // Creates the folder and config files for each day.
-st_configcreate "12345" // Creates the folders and config files for each difficulty, map, game mode, day, and player count.
+"Create Config Types" "12345" // Creates the folders and config files for each difficulty, map, game mode, day, and player count.
 ```

 3. How do I tell the plugin to only execute certain custom config files?

-Set the values in `st_configexecute`.
+Set the values in `Execute Config Types`.

 Examples:

 ```
-st_configexecute "123" // Executes the config file for the current difficulty, map, and game mode.
+"Execute Config Types" "123" // Executes the config file for the current difficulty, map, and game mode.
-st_configexecute "4" // Executes the config file for the current day.
+"Execute Config Types" "4" // Executes the config file for the current day.
-st_configexecute "12345" // Executes the config file for the current difficulty, map, game mode, day, and player count.
+"Execute Config Types" "12345" // Executes the config file for the current difficulty, map, game mode, day, and player count.
 ```

 ## Credits